faithfm/webhosting-scripts/README.md

-wh deploy-script-forge-production  # runs script for production servers wh fpm-reload                      # restart detected php-fpm services wh hello-python                    # runs python test script wh nr-deploy-capture               # captures the Git commit information and write it to a JSON log file wh nr-deploy-forward               # forward deployment events from the webhook server to New Relic wh post-receive-forge-staging      # runs script for staging servers wh python-update                   # occasionally update pyenv, python, and the python venv for our web-hosting scripts
+wh deploy-script-forge-production  # runs script for production servers wh fpm-reload                      # restart detected php-fpm services wh hello-python                    # runs python test script wh nr-deployment-capture           # capture git commit info and write it to a JSON log file wh nr-deployment-forward           # forward deployment events from the webhook server to New Relic (forge crontab task) wh post-receive-forge-staging      # runs script for staging servers wh python-update                   # occasionally update pyenv, python, and the python venv for our web-hosting scripts
 ```